jvortmann/make-contexts/Readme.md

 ```

 Then run `make -C tasks setup_makefile` to symlink it to your project root.
-`make help` will list all available contexts (this is the default tasks).
+`make help` will list all available tasks of the main Makefile to setup and update it and also to setup the contexts.
+`make` (default) or `make contexts_help` will list all available contexts' help.

 # Contexts